Download PDF

 Background

 The Frequency Storm meteorologic model is designed to produce a synthetic storm from statistical precipitation data.
 A fundamental characteristic of this method is that it uses the "balanced hyetograph" approach.
-Typically, the precipitation data are stored and retrieved in the form of maps, where each map shows the expected precipitation depth at a given point for a storm of specific duration and exceedance probability.
+Typically, the precipitation data are stored and retrieved in the form of isohyetal maps, where each map represents the expected precipitation depth at a given point for a storm of a specific duration and exceedance probability (such as the 24-hour, 100-year rainfall depth).
 The frequency storm meteorologic model is designed to use data collected from the maps along with other information to compute a hyetograph for each subbasin.

 Frequency based precipitation information is often available for point, or precipitation gage, locations.
 When applying point precipitation to a watershed, area-reduction factors are required to reduce the point precipitation to an average depth that occurs over the watershed.
 The general pattern observed from historic storms is that the rainfall magnitude decreases as storm area increases.
 Therefore, area-reduction curves are a required component to account for the storm, or watershed, area.

-In this workshop, you will learn how to create site specific area-reduction curves.
-By applying site specific area-reduction factors into HEC-HMS, you can improve the accuracy of the area-reduced rainfall depths for your local watershed.
+In this workshop, you will learn how to create site-specific area-reduction curves.
+By applying site-specific area-reduction factors, you can improve the accuracy of the area-reduced rainfall depths for your local watershed.
 A secondary component to this workshop is application of the Depth-Area Analysis simulation type in HEC-HMS.
 The Depth-Area Analysis allows the modeler to choose multiple points within a basin model and the program will automatically apply appropriate area-reduction factors when simulating the runoff response to each of the defined points (think of the analysis as multiple simulations within the analysis).

 The following major tasks will serve as an outline for this workshop: